Buying guide

 Are enterprise controls included or hidden?

-Aurora includes the named enterprise controls in the paid-plan story.
-The point is to remove late-stage procurement friction, not create another surprise upsell.
+Aurora includes named enterprise controls in the paid plan.
+The goal is to remove late-stage procurement friction, not create another surprise upsell.

 Why is Command handled separately?